avalazem/Long_Range_Agreement/README.md

 LONG-RANGE AGREEMENT
 # Running the Experiment
+# Note: Main-Exp and Localizer wait for 3 't's

 # 1. Training
 # 148 s each run, 296 s (~5 min) total - 10 trials: 2 blocks of 5 trials/modality.